LLVMParty/RemillWorkshop/exercises/2_api/README.md

 ## bc-stats

 _Exercise_: write a simple tool to count the number of load/store/call instructions.

-**Note**: For this exercise you have to remove remove the logic related to saving the output bitcode and just output the results to the command line as follows:
+You can output to `llvm::outs()` and it should look something like this:

 ```
 myFunction: